-We’ve scoured the internet on a quest to find the best ergonomic office chair under 200 dollars, and we’ve declared a winner.
-Actually, as we’ll explain just below, we found three, and we’ll tell you all about them.
+We’ve searched the internet to find the best ergonomic office chair for under 200 dollars and have declared a winner.
+As we’ll explain just below, we found three, and we’ll tell you all about them.

 Are you on the hunt for a new office chair?
-Have you found the search to this point to be both frustrating and bewildering?
-If you answered yes to either of those questions, we think you’re going to love this review.
+Have you found the search frustrating and bewildering to this point?
+We think you’ll love this review if you answered yes to either of those questions.

 Let’s begin by taking a high-level look at all the chairs that made our list of finalists so that you can compare them side by side, but even before that, we need to take a moment to explain why we have three winners instead of just one.